AgileCloudInstitute/terraform-aws-starter-kit/README.md

 13. Change your password immediately upon logging in by typing the commands given below.
 Write down your replacement password somewhere safe so that you remember it.
 Again note that putting a password in USERDATA is bad practice.
 We are only doing it here to keep this example very simple.

         $ passwd
-        Changing password for user aci-user.
+        Changing password for user agile-cloud.
-        Changing password for aci-user.
+        Changing password for agile-cloud.
         (current) UNIX password:
         New password:
         Retype new password: